rhastie/easy-nmos/README.md

 ### 2. Configure Compose IP addresses for your environment

 You will need 3 unused IP addresses that all reside in the same subnet as the host IP address.
-The docker-compose script by default starts all the containers with an external facing IP addresses so that they are easily accessible from your LAN.
+The docker-compose script by default starts all the containers with externally facing IP addresses so that they are easily accessible from your LAN.

 Configure the following inside the "docker-compose.yml" file
 - Set a valid IP address for the NMOS Registry/Controller to be exposed on.
 Replace 192.168.6.101 with something unused and appropriate in the "Create nmos-registry container instance" section